soraisam/goats_production/docs/readthedocs/source/index.rst

 GOATS relies on the following components -

 * |ANTARES| : NOIRLab's alert broker for target selection.
-* |TOMToolkit| : Software for building and customizing TOMs developed by the Las Cumbres Observatory.
+* |TOMToolkit| : Software for building and customizing TOMs developed by the Las Cumbres Observatory (LCO).
 * |GPP| : Upgraded Observatory Control System of Gemini, which will facilitate Gemini triggering and observations.
 * |GOA| : Gemini data archive.
 * |DRAGONS| : Gemini data reduction software.